CGJennings/fast-ternary-string-set/README.md

    2. List strings that can be made from a list of letters.
    3. List strings that match a pattern including "don't care" letters (as `.` in a regular expression).
    4. List strings within a certain [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) of a pattern.
- - Serialize sets to and from an `ArrayBuffer`.
  - Time and space efficient:
    - Leverages common JS engine optimizations under the hood.
    - Elements share tree nodes and do not retain references to the original strings.